 Illustration 4: Nylon (Synthetic) Brushes - From the Utrecht catalog, from left to right: One nylon bright (size #4); two nylon flats (size #2 and #12).

 Brushes: Generally, rounds are good for line and detail; flats and brights are good for larger masses and sharp edges; filberts are good for larger masses and line.
 The only real difference between flats and brights is that flats have longer bristles.
+Brush sizes differ widely among manufacturers; sometimes the higher the number, the larger the size, but other times they are numbered in the opposite way.
+Just check the catalog or manufacturer to make sure what you are getting, if you are ordering from the catalog or online.
+Also, brushes are made of natural or manmade hairs, and sometimes made from a combination of natural and manmade hairs.

 Illustration 5: Palette and Painting Knives - From the Utrecht catalog, various sizes and styles of palette and painting knives.